veraPDF/veraPDF-rest/README.md

 or to obtain the result in XML:

     curl -F "file=@veraPDF-corpus/PDF_A-1b/6.1 File structure/6.1.12 Implementation limits/veraPDF test suite 6-1-12-t01-fail-a.pdf" localhost:8080/api/validate/1b -H "Accept:application/xml"

+### Configuration files
+Configuration parameters are located in `/opt/verapdf-rest/config` folder of the container file system.
+The details on the parameters are availavle at https://docs.verapdf.org/cli/config/